 The cake comes together in one large bowl!
 All you have to do is mix the dry ingredients, add the wet ingredients and mix until combined.
 It's a forgiving recipe and we're chopping it up for the trifle anyway.

-If you can, I recommend baking the cake at least one day in advance and chilling it in the fridge.
-Chilled cakes are always easier to handle than fresh cakes!
+If you can, I recommend baking the cake at least one day in advance.
 You can even make the cake a few weeks in advance and freeze it until needed.

 I cut my cake into cubes but they can be crumbled into large pieces for the trifle.